Strong gains from HSBC, miners cushion FTSE losses

-LONDON Robust bank and mining stocks helped Britain's FTSE 100 index outpace European peers on Thursday, caught up in a broad slide driven by concerns over central banks potentially tightening policy.
+LONDON (Reuters) - Robust bank and mining stocks helped Britain's FTSE 100 index outpace European peers on Thursday, caught up in a broad slide driven by concerns over central banks potentially tightening policy.

 Britain's main share index .FTSE ended 0.5 percent lower, having spent much of the session in positive territory, while euro zone stocks .STOXXE fell 1.7 percent.